Hair Replacement Systems: Do They Work?

 Finasteride is an oral medication that blocks the male hormone (androgen) responsible for hair loss in men who are genetically predisposed.

 It can promote hair growth and prevent further hair loss, according to scientific research.
-For the most part, it is well tolerated, though some sexual side effects can occur.
+For the most part, it’s well tolerated, though some sexual side effects can occur.
 If you’re considering this medical treatment, a healthcare professional can help you weigh the risks and benefits.

 Topical minoxidil is a hair loss treatment you apply to your head.
-The positive effects of this medication have been proven out in scientific studies, and it’s approved by the FDA for the treatment of androgenetic alopecia.
+The positive effects of this medication have been documented in scientific studies, and it’s approved by the FDA for the treatment of androgenetic alopecia.

 Surgery is another alternative to hair replacement systems.